 Explanation: This criterion considers how the project fits into the existing commercial fishing situation and if other working waterfront properties exist in the same vicinity that are also supporting commercial fisheries uses.
 How does this project help meet the need for commercial fishing access in the area?
 For example, will the proposed project provide critical capacity, complement and augment existing working access and contribute to a pattern or critical mass of waterfront facilities and services?
 How will the project secure critical capacity needs and not compete with other established facilities and businesses?
 Why is this project crucial/how does it help support or fill access needs?
 Is there a better alternative project?
 Are any alterative properties available or considered?
 Are any of the similar properties in the vicinity publicly owned or otherwise secured?
-Vicinity in this case means the area surrounding the proposed project property, which may be described as a harbor or port, a stretch of waterfront in an area, or the existence of any reasonable alternative sites and facilities that could serve the effected fisheries businesses or fleet.
+"Vicinity" in this case means the area surrounding the proposed project, whether a harbor or port or stretch of waterfront; "alternative properties" are any sites or facilities that could reasonably serve the affected fisheries businesses.

-- (11 15 pts) The property is highly needed because it provides secure critical commercial fishing access in the area and for a particular fisheries that cannot or will not be met by other properties, that augments and compliments existing working access, that is integral to the working waterfront, is needed to assure adequate fishing access. - (6-10 pts) The property is moderately needed because it secures commercial fishing access, contributes to the capacity for working access in the area, is part of a pattern of working waterfront that is meeting access needs. - (0-5 pts) Need for the property is limited because it provides a small or limited amount of secure commercial fishing access that can be or is provided by other existing sites and facilities such as a municipal fish pier or commercial business.
+(11 - 15 pts) The property is highly needed because it provides secure critical commercial fishing access in the area and for particular fisheries that cannot or will not be met by other properties, that augments and compliments existing working access, that is integral to the working waterfront, is needed to assure adequate fishing access.

+(6-10 pts) The property is moderately needed because it secures commercial fishing access, contributes to the capacity for working access in the area, is part of a pattern of working waterfront that is meeting access needs.

+(0-5 pts) Need for the property is limited because it provides a small or limited amount of secure commercial fishing access that can be or is provided by other existing sites and facilities such as a municipal fish pier or commercial business.